psinha40898/BandWagoner/Readme.md

 ## Example Images

 ### Enter a reddit Username and a Phrase to search for
-#### The sentiment of each comment will be analyzed by a neural network
-- will be represented graphically and in text
+#### The sentiment of each comment will be analyzed by a neural network.
+It will be represented graphically and in text
 ![Alt Text](./readmeimages/1.JPG)
 ## Sleek list of comments returned
 ![Alt Text](./readmeimages/2.JPG)